Employees who have suffered a compensable workplace injury are entitled to receive the following:

 A. Disability Benefits:

 If the employee’s injury is determined to be compensable and the employee is unable to work, temporary benefits will be paid.
-Compensation is not paid by this division, but by the employer's insurance carrier, unless the employer is self-insured.
+Disability benefits are paid by the employer's workers' compensation insurance carrier, not the Bureau.
 If the employer is self-insured, compensation is paid directly by the employer or its representative.

 Weekly benefits are paid if the authorized treating physician finds that the employee is unable to work due to the injury and misses more than seven days of work.
 If the employee is out more than 14 days, benefits will be paid from the first day the physician finds that the employee is unable to work due to the injury.